You're ready to fly off to your destination when the flight schedule board at the airport breaks the news to you:

 Information provided by the airport staff isn't always accurate.

-Worse: the airline sometimes lie about the cause of the delay to avoid paying compensation.
+Worse: the airlines sometimes lie about the cause of the delay to avoid paying compensation.

 Do some research on your own to find out if other planes were delayed at your departure airport, and if there were delays at the arrival airport, or if your flight was an isolated case.